Anxiety Medications: Medication Types And Effects

 Benzodiazepines

 Benzodiazepines are effective for short-term treatment of severe anxiety and panic attacks, acting quickly to provide relief.
-However, the risk of addiction and physical dependence on benzodiazepines increases with prolonged use, making it important to use them under strict medical supervision.
-Taking benzodiazepines is often reserved for cases where other treatment options have failed or in combination with other drugs for a comprehensive treatment plan.
+However, the risk of addiction and physical dependence on benzodiazepines increases with prolonged use, so ensure you use them under strict medical supervision.
+Taking benzodiazepines is often reserved for cases where other treatment options have failed or in combination with other medications for a comprehensive treatment plan.

 Different anxiety medications tend to work differently.
-Therefore, you may want to be aware of the unwanted side effects of anti-anxiety medications.
-Some medications may have fewer side effects than others.
-Common anxiety medication side effects include, but aren’t limited to, the following:
+Therefore, you may make yourself aware of the unwanted side effects of anti-anxiety medications.
+Some medications may have fewer side effects than others, and all people experience medications differently.
+Talk to your doctor if you notice a new symptom.
+Side effects of prescription anxiety medication include, but aren’t limited to, the following:

 • Fatigue